nightscout/nightscout.github.io/docs/nightscout/platform.md

 ## Northflank
 ![](/vendors/img/Northflank.png)
 ^^^
-You can create your new Northflank Nightscout site, with its own Northflank database or with a MongoDB Atlas database.
+You can create your new [free](https://northflank.com/pricing) Northflank Nightscout site, with its own Northflank database or with a MongoDB Atlas database.

 **Pros**:
 * Nightscout fits in the free tier
 * Easy to deploy or migrate an existing site from Heroku
 * Simple to use and troubleshoot
-* Can use a native Northflank MongoDB database ($)
+* Can use a professional native Northflank MongoDB database ($)

 **Cons**:
 * The Nightscout address generated for your site is impossible to remember